mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 * CoreDNS could provide an API to let solve the AMCE Challenge for other (web-)servers
 * CoreDNS could use the API of another DNS provider to obtain a certificate for domain without having to be the autoritative DNS server itself

+Caddy can also automatically perform local HTTPS by creating it's own trusted certificate chain.
+This feature could also be implemented in CoreDNS in the future.

 ## Final Words
 This Plugin was created as part of the 2022 [Google Summer of Code](https://summerofcode.withgoogle.com/).
 As a student I had made some small contributions to open-source projects here and there but nothing that comes even close to the scale of this project.
 Participating in GSoC helped empower me to focus on a project all the way from start to finish,